1 June 2022

 Crefovi SELAS (‟Crefovi” or ‟the firm”) is committed to collecting, maintaining and using personal information about our clients and business contacts responsibly.
-The provisions of data protection laws in Europe, and elsewhere, impose strict conditions on the firm.
+The provisions of data protection laws in the European Union (the ‟EU”), the United Kingdom (the ‟UK”) and elsewhere, impose strict conditions on the firm.
 Crefovi has made a commitment through our Binding Corporate Rules (‟BCRs”) to apply a consistent standard across the firm when collecting, using and managing personal information.
 You can find out more about our BCRs below.
 See Section 5 (International transfers).

 This privacy notice explains how we may collect, use and disclose information about clients and other business and firm contacts, and describes the rights you may have in respect of your own personal information.
 Please read it carefully.